Showing posts with label italian. Show all posts

 Powering the 12Cilindri is the 6.5L V12 engine with Direct Injection lifted from the 812 Competizione.
 It produces 830PS of power and 678Nm of torque.
 Mated to an 8-speed F1 DCT and weighing nearly one-and-a-half tons, it does 0-100kph in 2.9 seconds and flat-out at 340kph.
 That's supercar quick in Super GT standards.

-From the road to the track, the Ferrari 12Cilindri is the ultimate V12 Super GT ever made thanks to its addictive features too impossible to miss, especially for those who ended up with the keys to the old 812 Competizione.
-However, by the time the 12Cilindri made its inception, this is no longer the ultimate V12 Super GT in the world because of this...
+From the road to the track, the Ferrari 12Cilindri is the ultimate V12 Super GT ever made, thanks to its addictive features too impossible to miss, especially for those who ended up with the keys to the old 812 Competizione.
+However, by the time the 12Cilindri made its inception, this was no longer the ultimate V12 Super GT in the world because of this...

 2025 Aston Martin Vanquish